South African Revenue Service: Leadership changes

 In May 2009, Gordhan was appointed Minister of Finance and replaced at SARS by Oupa Magashula.
 In March 2013, however, a recording was leaked to the media of part of a phone call in which Magashula improperly offered a top SARS job to a young female chartered accountant.
 Gordhan appointed a fact-finding inquiry, led by Zak Yacoob and Muzi Sikhakhane, to investigate possible misconduct.
 In July, the inquiry found that Magashula's conduct had endangered SARS's reputation and that Magashula had been dishonest during the course of the proceedings.
 Magashula resigned, apologising for the "inappropriate conversation," which he said had been "banter" and did not reflect any intention to subvert proper recruitment processes.
 It was later alleged, in 2016, that the conversation had been illegally recorded by crime intelligence operatives.

 Following a fourteen-month period in which Magashula's former deputy, Ivan Pillay, acted as Commissioner, President Jacob Zuma appointed the controversial Tom Moyane to replace Magashula.
 Years later, Moyane admitted that Zuma had informed him that he intended to appoint him long before the appointment was publicly or formally made.
-He has been described by journalist Adriaan Basson as having been "willing to choose the interests of Zuma and his cronies over those of the country," and by a subsequent commission of inquiry as having "considered SARS to be his personal fiefdom, whose money he could spent [sic] in his own interests."
+He has been described by journalist Adriaan Basson as having been "willing to choose the interests of Zuma and his cronies over those of the country," and by a subsequent commission of inquiry as having "considered SARS to be his personal fiefdom, whose money he could spend in his own interests."